bensoer/terraform-rocketchat/README.md

 A simple project that sets up a RocketChat chat server on Digital Ocean and CloudFlare.

+For RocketChat documentation on setting up RocketChat on Digital Ocean, see : https://docs.rocket.chat/deploy/deploy-rocket.chat/additional-deployment-methods/digitalocean

+For documentation from Digital Ocean on the image that is deployed by Terraform, see : https://marketplace.digitalocean.com/apps/rocket-chat

 # Prerequisites
 - Terraform v1.5.3